IEA ES Annex 39: Large Thermal Energy Storages for District Heating

 Short Description

-Furthermore, the development, improvement and implementation of new material testing methods is targeted.
-In addition, the number of available simulation models for large thermal storages are rare and limited or they are not publicly available, as they have been developed for specific tasks in research projects.
-Therefore, the Annex aims to inventory and compare numerical simulation models of large thermal energy storages.
+This will include the definition of representative application scenarios and the definition of dedicated storage concepts as well as the techno- economic evaluation of best practice examples.
+Furthermore, the development, improvement and implementation of new material testing methods were targeted.
+This is because currently available liner materials are not optimized for the use in large thermal energy storages.
+In addition, the number of available simulation models for large thermal storages are rare and limited or they are not publicly available as they have been developed for specific tasks in research projects.
+Therefore, Task 39 aimed to inventory and compare numerical simulation models of large thermal energy storages.

 Due to existing synergies, four types of large-scale heat storage types are considered in the Annex: